agentsUpdated·Falk Gottlob··updated ·4 min read

 The Opportunity Prioritization agent reads the outputs of all five DISCOVER agents (Support Signal Processing, NPS/CSAT Analysis, Interview Synthesis, Journey Mapping, Customer Segmentation) and produces one prioritized opportunity stack every Friday at 11 AM.
 Three layers of synthesis: cross-dataset validation (opportunities appearing in 2+ reports get high confidence), impact estimation (segment size × WTP × churn reduction), and dependency mapping (fixing A unlocks B).
 The output is OST-ready: problem statement, evidence, affected segments, estimated impact, rough effort.
 Going from five scattered reports to one actionable list cuts roadmap planning to a fraction of the time.

 You run five discovery agents.
 Support signals, NPS drivers, interview themes, journey maps, segment updates.
-Every week you get five reports.
+Every week you get five reports from your continuous discovery process.
 Now what?

 The problem: synthesis takes hours.
 You sit with all five reports and try to find the connections.
 Does the interview theme match the journey friction?
 Is the NPS driver the same as the support pain point?
 How do these opportunities rank against each other?
 Which are dependencies?